Cash & ATMs in New Zealand: Fees, limits, forex, card types & more

 ATMs also give you the option to choose currency conversion, either by accepting or declining it.
 It’s usually a good idea to choose ‘Without Conversion’ or ‘Decline Conversion’ to avoid any additional fees.

-There are plenty of other banks with ATMs that happily accept international debit and credit cards.
+There are some other banks too with ATMs that happily accept international debit and credit cards.

 What do they call ATMs in New Zealand?